PRGottinger/readme-node/README.md

   ## Contributing

   Paul Gottinger

   ## Tests

-  No test included
+  There is no test included

   ## Questions

-  Conact me on Github<br />
+  contact me on Github<br />

   Find me on Github: [PRGottinger](https://github.com/PRGottinger)<br />